LMeghanath/LUNAR/README.md

 Lets see about the techniques and models used in this project:

 # SSR (Single Scale Retinex):
-Purpose: SSR aims to correct illumination and enhance color consistency in images, making them appear more natural and visually appealing.
+SSR aims to correct illumination and enhance color consistency in images, making them appear more natural and visually appealing.

 ## Mechanism: